racerxdl/spacelabview/README.md

 This is WAY under testing and development.
 But it does generate some nice maps.

+REQUIRES SpaceLab Plugin on Torch (To be released yet)

 # Generating material textures from game assets

 Check `tools/surfacegen.py`.
 In the start of the file you will find these lines: